-Microsoft Copilot Review 2026 — Features, Pricing & Verdict
+Microsoft Copilot Review 2026: Features, Pricing & Verdict

-Last updated: March 2026 9 min read
+Last updated: August 2026 9 min read

 Key Takeaways

-Microsoft Copilot's defining advantage in 2026 is its depth of integration inside the Microsoft 365 suite — a level of native embedding no competitor can replicate.
+Microsoft Copilot's defining advantage in 2026 is its depth of integration inside the Microsoft 365 suite, a level of native embedding no competitor can replicate.
+Set against OpenAI directly, that integration is the whole case, as Copilot vs ChatGPT and the plan that no longer exists sets out.
 When you open a long Outlook email thread, Copilot can summarize it in two sentences and draft a reply in your tone.
 Inside Word, it generates first drafts from a bullet-point brief.
 In Excel, it translates plain-English questions like "what were our top five revenue months last year?" into formulas and charts.
-This isn't bolt-on AI — it's woven into the interfaces where knowledge workers already spend their day.
+This isn't bolt-on AI.
+It's woven into the interfaces where knowledge workers already spend their day.

 Microsoft Teams integration is one of Copilot's most practical features.
 It transcribes meetings in real time, generates action-item summaries, and lets latecomers ask "what did I miss?" without disrupting the call.
 For organizations running hybrid work across dozens of time zones, this alone can justify the subscription cost.

-Copilot Studio gives enterprises a no-code interface to build custom AI agents — think a customer service bot trained on internal documentation, or a procurement agent connected to supplier data via Power Platform connectors.
+Copilot Studio gives enterprises a no-code interface to build custom AI agents: think a customer service bot trained on internal documentation, or a procurement agent connected to supplier data via Power Platform connectors.
 As of March 2026, over 50,000 organizations have deployed custom Copilot agents through Studio, according to Microsoft.
 This positions Copilot less as a chatbot and more as an enterprise automation platform.

 Edge browser integration means Windows 11 users can summon Copilot from any webpage to summarize articles, compare products, or draft emails without switching apps.
-While useful, this is a convenience feature rather than a differentiator — Chrome extensions for ChatGPT and Gemini provide similar functionality.
+While useful, this is a convenience feature rather than a differentiator.
+Chrome extensions for ChatGPT and Gemini provide similar functionality.

 One notable limitation: Copilot's 128K token context window caps how much document content it can process at once.
 If you're working with a 200-page legal contract or a large codebase, Claude's 200K–1M context or Gemini's 1M+ token window handles this more effectively.
 For most business documents, 128K is sufficient, but it's a ceiling worth knowing about.